The Premier League is the top tier of England's football pyramid, with 20 teams battling it out for the honour of being crowned English champions.

 Since the League began in 1992, there have been six different winners: Manchester United, Arsenal, Chelsea, Manchester City, Blackburn Rovers and Leicester City.
 Man Utd have had the most success with 13 titles in the 25 seasons so far.

-Manchester United have the Premier League record for the biggest winning margin, when they finished 18 points ahead of second-placed Arsenal in 1999/00.
-The narrowest winning margin of +8 goal difference came in 2011/12 when Sergio Aguero's goal, deep into stoppage-time on the final day of the season, gave Manchester City the title in the most dramatic of Premier League finishes.
+The narrowest winning margin of +8 goal difference came in 2011/12 when Sergio Aguero's goal, deep into stoppage-time on the final day of the season, gave Man City the title in the most dramatic of Premier League finishes.

 Arsene Wenger's Arsenal are the only side to have gone the entire Premier League campaign unbeaten.
 That record season was set in 2003/04 when they won the title by 11 points from Chelsea.
 For more Premier League facts and figures, click here.

-There have been three different Premier League champions in the last five years, with Leicester City capping off an incredible sporting story by winning the title in 2015/16.
+There have been three different Premier League champions in the last four years, with Leicester City capping off an incredible sporting story by winning the title in 2015/16.

 The unlikely title triumph came a season after the Foxes avoided relegation by only six points.

-A total of 49 clubs have played in the Premier League, with Brighton & Hove Albion and Huddersfield Town making that debuts in the competition on Saturday 12 August.
+A total of 49 clubs have played in the Premier League, with Brighton & Hove Albion and Huddersfield Town being the latest to make their debuts, in 2017/18.